dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 Notes:

+  - If you add threads (extension): make sure you use `switchto` rather than `cswitch` in the exception handler.
+If you recall from past labs we've gone with the convension of having all exception handlers use the same stack.
+Instead you should save the registers passed into the handler, and use a switchto to go from one to the other.

   - For tests that have errors: `make check` may not pass because you might legitimately have a different number of errors than we do.